ZoneMix/n8n-workflows/README.md

 # n8n Workflows

 This is a repository to share how I use n8n.
 I've included a `docker-compose.yml` file and `data`.
+If you plan to use this n8n configuration, be sure to edit the compose file and follow instructions.
+I also use a cloudflare tunnel to make the subdomain available, so the networking may need to change based on your network/hosting setup.

 # Workflow Examples
 Just copy and paste the JSON right into n8n!